mobius3/naughty-buffers/README.md

 ## Examples

-Examples for C and C++ are in the [src/examples](src/examples) folder.
+Examples for C are in the [src/examples](src/examples) folder.
 To build them, when running cmake as in [Compile from source](#compile-from-source), add the following variable:

 ```shell script
 cmake .. -DBUILD_EXAMPLES=1
 ```

-You will need SDL2 available and CMake needs to be able to find it.

 ## Documentation